Olameta/Olameta/README.md

 Python Developer & Data Analyst based in Nigeria.

-I turn messy datasets into clear insights — using Python, Pandas, and Matplotlib to help businesses and researchers make better decisions.
+I turn messy datasets into clear insights, using Python, Pandas, and Matplotlib to help businesses and researchers make better decisions.

 ## What I work with